HTTP: Content retrieval optimizations

-HTTP authentication
+Application session

+As a stateless protocol, HTTP does not require the web server to retain information or status about each user for the duration of multiple requests.
+If a web application needs an application session, it implements it via HTTP cookies, hidden variables in a web form or another mechanism.

+Typically, to start a session, an interactive login is performed, and to end a session, a logout is requested by the user.
+These kind of operations use a custom authentication mechanism; not HTTP authentication.

+Authentication

 HTTP provides multiple authentication schemes such as basic access authentication and digest access authentication which operate via a challenge–response mechanism whereby the server identifies and issues a challenge before serving the requested content.

 HTTP provides a general framework for access control and authentication, via an extensible set of challenge–response authentication schemes, which can be used by a server to challenge a client request and by a client to provide authentication information.

-The authentication mechanisms described above belong to the HTTP protocol and are managed by client and server HTTP software (if configured to require authentication before allowing client access to one or more web resources), and not by the web applications using a web application session.
+The authentication mechanisms described above belong to the HTTP protocol and are managed by client and server HTTP software (if configured to require authentication before allowing client access to one or more web resources), and not by the web applications using an application session.

-Authentication realms

-The HTTP Authentication specification also provides an arbitrary, implementation-specific construct for further dividing resources common to a given root URI.
+The HTTP authentication specification includes realms that provide an arbitrary, implementation-specific construct for further dividing resources common to a given root URI.
 The realm value string, if present, is combined with the canonical root URI to form the protection space component of the challenge.
 This in effect allows the server to define separate authentication scopes under one root URI.

-HTTP application session

-HTTP is a stateless protocol.
-A stateless protocol does not require the web server to retain information or status about each user for the duration of multiple requests.

-Some web applications need to manage user sessions, so they implement states, or server side sessions, using for instance HTTP cookies or hidden variables within web forms.

-To start an application user session, an interactive authentication via web application login must be performed.
-To stop a user session a logout operation must be requested by user.
-These kind of operations do not use HTTP authentication but a custom managed web application authentication.

-HTTP/1.1 request messages

-Request messages are sent by a client to a target server.

-Request syntax

-A client sends request messages to the server, which consist of: